MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/faq.md

 Here are answers to common questions about using [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)].

+## Is Dynamics 365 Layout being retired?

+Yes, Microsoft will support the app until December 31, 2021.
+You won't be able to purchase new subscriptions or additional seats after April 1, 2020.

 ## How can I tell which version I'm using?

 To see the version number for [!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)], go to **Settings** > **About**.